The impact of electricity rollout by Virunga Alliance in Eastern DR Congo

 Funding

-The research is funded by Wellspring Philanthropic Fund, as well as by the Fonds Wetenschappelijk Onderzoek – Vlaanderen (FWO) and the Fonds de la Recherche Scientifique (FNRS) under EOS Project No. G0G4318N, the FWO postdoctoral scholarship 12W8320N, and the FWO project G029321N; and the University of Antwerp’s Research Fund DOCPRO – BOF scholarship FFB190256.
-We also receive gifts through the UAntwerp Universiteitsfonds.
+The research is funded by Wellspring Philanthropic fund, as well as by the Fonds Wetenschappelijk Onderzoek – Vlaanderen (FWO) and the Fonds de la Recherche Scientifique (FNRS) under EOS Project No. G0G4318N and with the FWO scholarship 12W8320N; and the University of Antwerp’s Research Fund DOCPRO – BOF scholarship FFB190256.
+We also receive gifts through the UA Universiteitsfonds.

 Ethics & DMP